Osteoporosis: What You Need to Know About This "Silent Disease"

 Newsroom: What is the Geriatric Fracture Program at Cedars-Sinai?

 Breda: Suffering a broken bone can drastically change an older person's life, leading to hospitalizations, surgery, chronic pain and loss of independence.
-The Geriatric Fracture Program was developed to optimize the care of adults over 65 who have sustained a fracture or broken bones.
-The team consists of geriatricians as well as a geriatric fracture nurse practitioner, a transitional care coordinator, a bone health coordinator and a geriatric fraction researcher.
-The program aims to improve bone-fracture outcomes through our four M's model:
+The Geriatric Fracture Program was developed to optimize the care of adults 65 and older who have sustained a fracture or broken bones.
+The team consists of a nurse practitioner, a transitional care coordinator, a bone health coordinator and a geriatric fraction researcher.
+The program aims to improve bone-fracture outcomes through the four M's model:

 - Meaning: We discuss what matters most to the patient and their family in relation to their care and rehabilitation.